Adron/vision-trax/loe.md

 **Success Criteria:**
 - Automated video processing pipeline operational
 - Consistent and accurate "busy" window identification
-- Comprehensive analysis and reporting capabilities
+- Analysis and reporting of the 6 requested metrics.
 - Scalable and maintainable system architecture